Security-Onion-Solutions/securityonion-docs/download.rst

 .. warning::

   Our Security Onion ISO image is not quite ready yet, so for now you'll need to use Rocky Linux 9 Minimal.
+Download it from https://download.rockylinux.org/pub/rocky/9/isos/x86_64/Rocky-9.1-x86_64-minimal.iso and check the checksum via https://download.rockylinux.org/pub/rocky/9/isos/x86_64/CHECKSUM.

 .. tip::